-6 ways to help your child escape the shadows of an older sibling
+Does your child live in the shadow of an older sibling?

 Maybe big brother was a baseball star, and everyone expects little brother to be good too.

 Maybe big sister was a 4.0 student and teachers think little sister will be an honors student too.

 As parents, we are hopefully proud of all of our kids, but there may be times when we unconsciously lengthen the shadow of the older sibling, leaving a younger brother or sister to wonder just where they fit in.

 I am the youngest of six kids and I can honestly say I never felt like I was overshadowed by any of my older brothers and sisters.
 And I was coming behind some pretty outstanding people: a college student body president, a homecoming queen, athletes, musicians–honestly I should have felt very inadequate.
 What did my parents do to keep me from feeling as if I lived in the shadows?
 What can you do to keep younger siblings out of the shadows?

 - Converse with each one individually.
 Take time each day to talk to each of your children about what’s important to them.
 Don’t always address them as a group.
 And make a habit of telling each one you love him and are proud of him, recognizing his efforts in whatever he is doing.

 - Recognize that they may all want different things, even though someone’s wishes will probably win out.
 When they fight over what restaurant to go to or what TV show to watch, someone will not get what they want.
 Instead of brushing over someone’s opinion, acknowledge it and then let them know that families must compromise.
 Maybe next time his choice will win out.